wp-plugins/wp-backitup/readme.txt

 No. It is absolutely critical that your WordPress versions are exactly the same.

 = Will WP Backitup work on WordPress Multisite? =
-It is untested with Wordpress multisite and probably won't work
+It is untested with Wordpress multisite and probably won`t work

 = Does the plugin copy the database details as well? = Yes, a database dump is created with each backup